 A couple in Manassas came to John O'Brien with an idea: How about a special gay night at his bar, Jake's Restaurant and Pub.

-Worried about how social conservatives in Prince William County would react to a gay bar, O'Brien called it a "private party," though most anyone was welcome.
-Operating under the radar with no advertising or publicity, the gay night draws more than 60 people on typically slow Mondays.
+Worried about how conservatives in Prince William County would react to a gay bar, O'Brien called it a "private party," though most anyone was welcome.
+Operating under the radar with no advertising or publicity, the gay night draws more than 60 people on typically slow Monday nights.

 "I knew it would work.
 I've been talking to people about this for a couple of years," said Ken Elswick-Angus, 44, a hair-salon owner who has lived in Northern Virginia half his life and who persuaded O'Brien to undertake the weekly event about two years ago.

 From Alexandria to Fredericksburg, and from Clarksburg to Frederick, many gay people have striven to forge a lively community and social life where virtually none existed.
 With rare exceptions, gays have had to go into the District to find parties and bars where they would feel accepted.
 But over the past five years, at least six countywide groups have formed to offer social and political activities for gays in Virginia and Maryland, including organizations in Montgomery, Fairfax, Prince William, Fauquier, Culpeper and Washington counties.
 And as more gays have moved to the outer suburbs, they have found more ways to make friends and find lovers, congregating at non-gay restaurants and bars, organizing potlucks and brunches for themselves and persuading others that it makes good business sense to host the gay community.

 O'Brien, who is straight, said it has worked out fine.
 "We weren't sure how the rest of the community would feel about it," O'Brien said.
 "We wanted a place that was safe.
 We didn't want to broadcast it and have outside influences threaten that safety."